fieldtrip/website/faq/what_convention_is_used_to_define_absolute_phase_in_mtmconvol_wavelet_and_mtmfft.md

 ---
 title: What convention is used to define absolute phase in 'mtmconvol', 'wavelet' and 'mtmfft'?
+category: faq
-tags: [faq, freq, mtmconvol, wavelet, mtmfft, phase]
+tags: [freq, mtmconvol, wavelet, mtmfft, phase]
 ---

 # What convention is used to define absolute phase in 'mtmconvol', 'wavelet' and 'mtmfft'?